 Mayo Clinic Blood Donor Center needs your help

-Nearly two years ago, James Stubbs, M.D., chair of the Division of Transfusion Medicine, said that Mayo Clinic's need for blood donors during the COVID-19 pandemic was a marathon, not a sprint.
+Nearly two years ago, James Stubbs, M.D., former chair of the Division of Transfusion Medicine, said that Mayo Clinic's need for blood donors during the COVID-19 pandemic was a marathon, not a sprint.
 Well, the marathon continues.

 The need for blood is as great as the beginning of the COVID-19 pandemic.
 More importantly, a consistent blood supply is needed.